BRIGHT FUTURES

 Complete safeguarding training as required.

-Familiarise themselves with the Safeguarding policy and associated procedures.
-Safeguard and promote the welfare of children, young people and vulnerable adults.
-Alert the Designated Safeguarding Officer if they have concerns about a child or young person.
+Alert the Designated Safeguarding Lead if they have concerns about a child or young person.

-Designated Safeguarding Officer:
+Designated Safeguarding Lead:

 The Designated Member of Staff for Safeguarding is Laura Rigby, she has a specific responsibility for championing the importance of safeguarding and promoting the welfare of children / young people who are learners at Bright Futures.

-The Designated Safeguarding Officer will:
+The Designated Safeguarding Lead will:

-Act as the first point of contact with regards to all safeguarding matters.
+- Act as the first point of contact with regards to all safeguarding matters.

-Attend up-dated training.
+- Attend up-dated training.

-Provide support and training for staff and volunteers.
+- Provide support and training for staff and volunteers.

-Ensure that we are in line with the Safeguarding Vulnerable Groups Act 2006
+- Ensure that we are in line with the Safeguarding Vulnerable Groups Act 2006

-Support staff to make effective referrals to the Children and Families Services and any other agencies where there are concerns about the welfare of a child.
+- Support staff to make effective referrals to the Children and Families Services and any other agencies where there are concerns about the welfare of a child.

-Keep copies of all referrals to Children and Families Services and any other agencies related to safeguarding children.
+- Keep copies of all referrals to Children and Families Services and any other agencies related to safeguarding children.

-Ensure that all staff specific responsibility for safeguarding children receive the appropriate training to undertake this role.
+- Ensure that all staff specific responsibility for safeguarding children receive the appropriate training to undertake this role.

-Manage and keep secure the safeguarding records.
+- Manage and keep secure the safeguarding records.

-Ensure that all staff and volunteers understand and are aware of reporting and recording procedures and are clear about what to do if they have a concern about a child.
+- Ensure that all staff and volunteers understand and are aware of reporting and recording procedures and are clear about what to do if they have a concern about a child.

-Liaise with the Safeguarding Officer about any safeguarding issues.
+- Liaise with the Safeguarding Officer about any safeguarding issues.

-Ensure that the safeguarding policy is regularly reviewed and updated.
+- Ensure that the safeguarding policy is regularly reviewed and updated.

-Keep up to date with changes in local policy and procedures and are aware of any guidance issued concerning safeguarding.
+- Keep up to date with changes in local policy and procedures and are aware of any guidance issued concerning safeguarding.Â

 Safer Recruitment of Staff